Marriage, Couples, and Family Counseling

 Graduates of the MFC program will demonstrate clinical skills in the practice of marital and family counseling.
 These include establishing rapport/relationships with couples and families and conveying respect; conducting interviews with couples and family systems; integrating systemic theories and intervention strategies in work with couples and families; diagnosing family problems and identifying healthy family functioning; developing hypotheses and setting goals in working with couples and families; observing and identifying interactional systems influencing the family; and making appropriate interventions.
 Trainees must also demonstrate sensitivity in working with couples and families with a variety of cultural and ethnic backgrounds and present a professional image in working with couples and families.

-Graduates of the MFC program will complete 700 hours supervised practice in marriage and family counseling, with at least 280 hours direct client contact, the majority of which are with couples or families.
-Supervised practice will include one semester of practicum in marriage and family counseling (3 credits) and two semesters of internship in marriage and family counseling in a community agency or setting (6 credits).
+Graduates of the MFC program will complete 700 hours supervised practice in marriage, couples, and family counseling, with at least 280 hours direct client contact, the majority of which are with couples or families.
+Supervised practice will include one semester of practicum in marriage, couples, and family counseling (3 credits) and two semesters of internship in marriage, couples, and family counseling in a community agency or setting (6 credits).
 Intensive weekly individual and group supervision is provided.
 Students are expected to effectively receive and use feedback in supervision with couples and families, demonstrate ethical practices in working with family systems, make appropriate consultations and referrals, and apply research findings and readings appropriately in working with couples and families.

 Competent counseling practice is informed and guided by theory.
 The program track emphasizes thorough knowledge of individual and family development within social contexts.
 Theory-based approaches to individual, family and group counseling are covered in-depth.
 During counseling practica, students are closely supervised in their use of knowledge about families and family counseling theories.
 Supervised practice continues and is expanded during internship.
 Students may complete a thesis where they develop competence at independent research or a professional paper/project if they desire in-depth focus in an area of special interest.